amineelkouhen/redis-streams-lab/exercises/exercise-3-start.md

 ## Next steps

 Well done, you made it through the third exercise!
-Take a short break if you want, and then move on to [exercise 4](exercise-4-start.md).
+You can move on to [exercise 4](exercise-4-start.md) directly.